 - Go to the dashboard or section for TDS filing.

-- Find the TDS return file submit or upload option.
+- Find the TDS return file submission or upload option.

 - By selecting the upload or browse button, choose the file from your device.